LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L1/ex-1.rst

 Problem 1: Creating basic geometries (3 Points)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Write your codes for Problem 1 into a single ``create_geometries.py`` -file, submit for grading.

 1. Create a function called ``createPointGeom()`` that has two parameters (x_coord, y_coord).
 Function should create a shapely Point geometry object and return that.
-Demonstrate the usage of the function by creating Point -objects with the function.
+Demonstrate the usage of the function by creating 3 Point -objects with the function.

 2. Create a function called ``createLineGeom()`` that takes a list of Shapely Point objects as parameter and returns a
 LineString object of those input points.
-Function should first check that the input list really contains Shapely Point(s).
+Ideally, the function should try to check that the input list really contains Shapely Point(s).
-Demonstrate the usage of the function by creating LineString -objects with the function.
+Demonstrate the usage of the function by creating 2 LineString -objects with the function (one with coordinate tuples, and one with list of shapely Points).

 3. Create a function called ``createPolyGeom()`` that takes a list of coordinate tuples **OR** a list of Shapely Point objects and creates/returns
 a Polygon object of the input data.
 Both ways of passing the data to the function should be working.